Rocky Boy's Indian Reservation

 Rocky Boy's Indian Reservation (also known as Rocky Boy Reservation) is one of seven Native American reservations in the U.S. state of Montana.
+It is the land base of the Chippewa Cree Indians of the Rocky Boy's Reservation, a federally recognized tribe.

-Established by an act of Congress on September 7, 1916, it was named after Ahsiniiwin (Stone Child, incorrectly originally translated as Rocky Boy), the chief of the Chippewa band, who had died a few months earlier.
-It was established for landless Chippewa (Ojibwe) Indians in the American West, but within a short period of time many Cree (nēhiyaw) and Métis were also settled there.
-Today the Cree outnumber the Chippewa on the reservation.
-The Bureau of Indian Affairs (BIA) recognizes it (and the tribe) as the Chippewa Cree Reservation.
+Established by an act of Congress on September 7, 1916, the reservation was named after Ahsiniiwin (Stone Child, incorrectly originally translated as Rocky Boy), the chief of the Chippewa band, who had died a few months earlier.
+The reservation was established for landless Chippewa (Ojibwe) Indians in the American West, but within a short period of time many Cree (nēhiyaw) and Métis also settled there.
+Today, the Cree outnumber the Chippewa on the reservation.
+The Bureau of Indian Affairs (BIA) recognizes it as the Chippewa Cree Reservation.

 The reservation is located in Hill and Chouteau counties in north central Montana, about 40 mi from the Canada–U.S. border.
 It has a total land area of 171.4 sqmi, which includes extensive off-reservation trust lands.
 The reservation reportedly has 3,323 enrolled members, 55% of the total 6,177 enrolled members in the tribe.